Knife Hand Strike

 • Return to your original fighting stance, ready for subsequent movements.

-• Hand Position: Keep fingers tightly together and the thumb tucked in to maintain structural integrity and prevent injury.
+• Keep fingers tightly together and the thumb tucked in to maintain structural integrity and prevent injury.

-• Wrist Alignment: Ensure the wrist is slightly bent to align the edge of the hand properly, enhancing the strike’s effectiveness.
+• Ensure the wrist is slightly bent to align the edge of the hand properly, enhancing the strike’s effectiveness.

-• Controlled Motion: Execute the strike with controlled speed and power, avoiding overextension to maintain balance and readiness.
+• Execute the strike with controlled speed and power, avoiding overextension to maintain balance and readiness.